 - An impression kit with instructions to take your teeth impression: we take both upper & lower teeth impressions to guarantee a perfect fit for your night guard

 - All inclusive shipping and handling

 - One custom made Pro Teeth Ultra Thin Guard for day time teeth grinding

 - A plastic case for your night guard

-Please note: If you're suffering from TMJ or TMJ symptoms, we do NOT recommend ordering a night guard online.
+Please note: If you're suffering from TMJ disorder or TMJ disorder symptoms, we do NOT recommend ordering a night guard online.
 Please consult your dentist directly.
-For more information, see this article about bruxism vs TMJ.
+For more information, see this article about bruxism mouth guard vs TMJ mouth guard.